Logo

 Woodrow Wilson engaged in a spirited campaign, criss-crossing the country to deliver numerous speeches.

-Woodrow Wilson's victory made him the first Southerner to win a presidential election since the Civil War, the first Democratic president since Grover Cleveland left office in 1897, and the first president to hold a Ph.
+Woodrow Wilson's victory made him the first Southerner to win a presidential election since the Civil War, the first Democratic president since Grover Cleveland left office in 1897, and the first and only president to hold a Ph.

 Woodrow Wilson introduced a comprehensive program of domestic legislation at the outset of his administration, something no president had ever done before.